SSpzcee/Asunder-PHB/phb/md/Taijutsu.md

 Tags: Submission

 Effects:
 You may use this in a clinch but its control cost is increased by 5.
-On use and every 10 IC you maintain this Submission make a grapple roll against your opponent.
-If you win they gain 1 suffocation, \+1 for every 5 your roll is above theirs and reduces their control for every bonus suffocation.
+Your opponent is pinned and on use and every 10 IC you maintain this Submission have your opponent roll grapple defense vs your offense.
+Regardless if they pass they gain 1 suffocation, +1 for every 10 they failed by.

 ### **Turtle**